Mont-Laurier: Economy

 Mont-Laurier is the administrative and commercial centre of the Haute-Lievre area.
 Many residents are employed by the various governments, the schools and the hospital.
 Most of the economic activity is generated by tourism, road transport and forestry.
 There is some agriculture, mostly dairy farming, and dairy products manufacturing.

-Local government
+Government

 Michel Adrien, a black immigrant to Canada from Haiti, was elected mayor in 2003 with an 80% majority (in a town where more than 95% of the population are Caucasian, and less than 1% of the population are Black Canadians).
 With no opponent running against him, Adrien was reelected through acclamation in 2005, 2007 and 2009.
 In addition to a mayoral leader, the municipality is governed by a city council.